blockmatic-icebox/dev-configs/README.md

 A monorepo of base configs to speed up development @ Blockmatic.

-[@blockmatic/eslint-config](./packages/eslint-config) combines shared configuration for building, linting, testing, formatting, and releasing libraries for Node and the browser.
+This project combines shared configuration for building, linting, testing, formatting, and releasing libraries for Node and the browser.

 ```bash
 yarn add --dev @blockmatic/eslint-config husky eslint prettier